cjburgos/gamify-p4/README.md

 ⏱️ Concept Overview

+The Arena is where it all happens.
+Gamemasters launch games into their Arena by deploying Game Smart Contracts, choosing rules, game types, and reward mechanics.
+Players gather in the Waitroom, enter using stablecoins, and once the game begins, compete trustlessly for prizes and bragging rights.
+Rewards like NFTs and POAPs are distributed automatically, and all transactions are gasless for players.

+This setup empowers brands, artists, and teams to grow fan bases and run high-engagement events.
+Game creators earn fees via a marketplace of reusable game templates.
+Everyone wins: Gamemasters earn, players win, and fans return for more.

-Onchain Game Rooms is a protocol for hosting smart contract–driven games inside recurring, gasless, stablecoin-based arenas.
+PlayOnchain is a protocol for hosting smart contract–driven games inside recurring, gasless, stablecoin-based arenas.
 A user becomes a Gamemaster by deploying a custom Game Smart Contract, selecting rules, prizes, and game timing.
 Players join Waitrooms with their wallet and stablecoins, and when the game begins, compete in interactive, rule-based games coded directly into the chain.
 Prizes are instantly paid out to winners; POAPs and NFTs are issued automatically.

 The system is modular: anyone can spin up their own Arena, integrate simple games or oracle-driven outcomes, and onboard users into trustless, onchain competition—no tokens, no gas.

 🎯 Hackathon Goal

-Demonstrate a fully functional MVP of the Onchain Game Rooms platform featuring:
+Demonstrate a fully functional MVP of the PlayOnchain platform featuring:

 A complete working implementation of the "Guess the Dice Roll" game, including smart contract execution, gasless entry via orchestration contracts, and stablecoin-based prize payouts.